Beautiful Boy-2018

 Though not shocking, the revelation only complicates said motivations, and questions abound.
 Is one of the twins just plain crazy?
 Who is the woman in the photo with the mother dressed exactly like her?

 The torture scenes are brutal for the audience to endure.
-As Elias and Lukas tie their mother to her bedpost and demand she reveals she is not their mother the methods they resort to are devious and cringe-worthy.
+As Elias and Lukas tie their mother to her bedpost and demand she reveal she is not their mother the methods they resort to are devious and cringe-worthy.

 Prolonged in nature so that the viewer feels they are also being tortured when the twins burn her face with a magnifying glass, the process is slow and excruciating.

 Later, they decide to superglue her mouth shut and when they realize she cannot eat, they sever the glue with scissors leading to a bloody mess.
-These scenes are tough to take.

 Nonetheless, the film does contain a mystique and an unnerving, haunting quality.
 The viewer will undoubtedly be kept thinking about the subject matter and the ending, specifically the final still-frame.